 Claude Code ships with built-in skills that work like commands.
 These are always available without installation.

-/simplify reviews recently changed files for code quality, spawning parallel review agents that look at different concerns. /batch <instruction> is for large-scale changes across many files — it plans the work, uses isolated git worktrees, and can coordinate verification and PR-oriented follow-up. /loop 5m check deploy status runs a prompt repeatedly on an interval, useful for polling long-running operations.
+/simplify reviews recently changed files for code quality, spawning parallel review agents that look at different concerns. /batch <instruction> is for large-scale changes across many files — it plans the work, uses isolated git worktrees, and can coordinate verification and PR-oriented follow-up. /loop 5m check deploy status runs a prompt repeatedly on an interval, useful for polling long-running operations. /proactive is an alias for /loop — same behaviour, often more readable when the goal is “keep watching and act on what you see” rather than “run this on a timer”.

 /debug enables verbose logging to help diagnose issues with Claude’s behavior or tool use. /claude-api loads the Anthropic SDK reference for the project’s language — it activates automatically when it detects imports from @anthropic-ai/sdk or the Python anthropic package.